 George Sheppard died on 2 February 1855.
-The funeral service was conducted by Rev Phillott, who had been Vicar of Frome for three years at the time.
-The original large tombstone at Christ Church (pictured right) originally had railings.
+The Rev Phillott, who had been Vicar of Frome for three years at the time, conducted the service.
+The original large tombstone at Christ Church (pictured right) had railings, but they are no longer in place.
 The inscription reads 'Beneath lie the mortal remains of George Sheppard late of Fromefield House.
 He died February 2nd in the year of Our Lord 1855, aged 82'.
 Entwined on top 'Hallelujah Praise be the Lord'.
 Elizabeth Hulbert d 18 Feb 1868 (64) dau of George Sheppard.